stripe2933/vk-gltf-viewer/README.md

 #### Build Steps

 > [!TIP]
-> This project uses GitHub Runner to ensure build compatibility on both Linux and Windows, with dependency management handled by vcpkg.
+> This project uses GitHub Runner to ensure build compatibility on Windows (with MSVC), macOS and Linux (with Clang), with dependency management handled by vcpkg.
 You can check the workflow files in the [.github/workflows](.github/workflows) folder.

 First, you have to clone the repository.